courts

 Guide to the Republic of Slovenia legal system and legal research

-Online guide to the Slovenian legal system, written by Maja Carni and Špela Košak and updated by Dr. Iztok Štefanec, an adviser at the Constitutional Court.
+Online guide to the Slovenian legal system, written in 2006 by Maja Carni and Špela Košak and updated in 2025 by Dr. Iztok Štefanec, an adviser at the Constitutional Court.
 Published on New York University's Globalex website, it gives an introduction to the Republic of Slovenia and its legal system, providing information on the courts, sources of law and the legal profession.
-The role f the state authorities and the various courts (including the Constitutional Court) is outlined, with links to their websites.
+The role of the state authorities and the various courts (including the Constitutional Court) is outlined, with links to their websites.

 Guide to Turkish public law and legal research